MuddsiSyed/Splunk-Cluster-Architecture-on-AWS-for-Security-Monitoring/README.md

    - Cluster_Master will regulate the functioning of the indexer cluster and manages configuration and coordination among cluster nodes
    - Search Heads will allow searching in the cluster

+## Conclusion:
+In conclusion, the implementation of a Splunk Cluster Architecture on AWS for security monitoring has successfully demonstrated the power of cloud-based infrastructure in enhancing network security and performance monitoring.
+By leveraging AWS's scalability, high availability, and fault tolerance, this project has built a robust and efficient system capable of ingesting and analyzing real-time security data, such as Snort IDS alerts and Wi-Fi router DHCP logs.

+The project not only strengthened skills in deploying and optimizing Splunk in a distributed environment but also provided valuable experience in configuring cloud resources on AWS to ensure seamless operation and performance under high data loads.
+Additionally, the use of Splunk’s powerful dashboards and visualizations enabled real-time monitoring of network security events, providing actionable insights into potential threats and network anomalies.

+Overall, this project offers a flexible, scalable solution for centralized log management and security monitoring, with the potential to support growing enterprise environments, ensuring that security and network performance remain consistently monitored and optimized.